Median kingdom: Textual sources

-Not only during the Neo-Assyrian period of the 9th through 7th centuries BCE but also for the following Neo-Babylonian and early Persian times the sources exhibit an external view of the Medes.
-There is not a single Median source representing a Median perspective on their own history.
-The available textual sources on Media primarily consist of contemporary Assyrian and Babylonian texts, as well as the Persian inscription of Behistun, works by later Greek authors such as Herodotus and Ctesias, and some biblical texts.
+Not only during the Neo-Assyrian period of the 9th through 7th centuries BCE, but also in the subsequent Neo-Babylonian and early Persian periods, the sources exhibit an external view of the Medes.
+There is not a single Median source that represents a Median perspective on their own history.
+The available textual sources on Media primarily consist of contemporary Assyrian and Babylonian texts; the Behistun Inscription in Old Persian; works by later Greek authors such as Herodotus and Ctesias; and some biblical texts.
 Before the archaeological discoveries of Assyrian and Babylonian ruins and cuneiform archives in the mid-19th century, the history of civilizations in the Near East prior to the Achaemenid Empire relied solely on classical and biblical sources.
 Information about the Medes, as well as about the Assyrians and Babylonians, was derived from the works of classical authors such as Herodotus and their successors.
-They gathered information from scholarly circles within the Achaemenid Empire, but this information was neither direct nor contemporary, nor was it based on solid archives or historical materials.
+They gathered information from scholarly circles within the Achaemenid Empire, but it was neither direct nor contemporary, and it was not based on solid archives or historical materials.
 Although no contemporary textual source has been discovered in Media, the information available in Assyrian and Babylonian sources is quite relevant.